FX-Brokers.eu

 An ECN broker operates an Electronic Communication Network that anonymously matches client orders against a liquidity pool of banks, non-bank market makers and other ECNs.
 The broker never takes the other side of any trade — it simply facilitates the match and collects a per-lot commission for the service.
 Spreads are raw (ungarnished), pricing comes from the network, and depth-of-market is visible on the platform.

-True ECN brokers include IC Markets, Pepperstone, FP Markets, Tickmill and Swissquote.
+True ECN brokers include Exness, Pepperstone, Eightcap, Tickmill and Swissquote.
 Their revenue model is entirely commission-based — there is no spread markup — which means they profit whether clients win or lose.
 This structural alignment is the key advantage of ECN execution over the market maker model.

 Side-by-side comparison